Graded Hoare Logic and its Categorical Semantics: Conclusion

-\paragraph*{Extended resource bounds.} \citet{DBLP:conf/pldi/Carbonneaux0S15}~present a quantitative verification approach for amortized cost analysis via a Hoare logic augmented with multivariate quantities associated to program variables.
-Judgments are of the form $\vdash \{\Gamma; Q\} S \{\Gamma'; Q'\}$ where $\Gamma$ and $\Gamma'$ are pre- and post-conditions and $Q$ and $Q'$ are potential functions.
+\paragraph{Future work} Carbonneaux et al. present a quantitative verification approach for amortized cost analysis via a Hoare logic augmented with multivariate quantities associated to program variables~\cite{DBLP:conf/pldi/Carbonneaux0S15}.
+Judgments $\vdash \{\Gamma; Q\} S \{\Gamma'; Q'\}$ have pre- and post-conditions $\Gamma$ and $\Gamma'$ and potential functions $Q$ and $Q'$.
 Their approach can be mapped to GHL with a grading monoid representing how the potential functions change.
 However, the multivariate nature of the analysis requires a more fine-grained connection between the structure of the memory and the structure of grades, which have not been developed yet.
 We leave this for future work.

+GHL allows us to capture the dependencies between assertions and grading that graded program logics usually use.
+However, some graded systems (e.g.~\cite{BartheGAHRS15}) use more explicit dependencies by allowing grade variables---which are also used for grading polymorphism.
+We plan to explore this direction in future work.

-\paragraph*{Graded comonadic reasoning and models.} The setting of graded categories in this work subsumes both graded monads and graded comonads and allows flexibility in the model.
+The setting of graded categories in this work subsumes both graded monads and graded comonads and allows flexibility in the model.
 However, most of our examples in Section~\ref{sec:instances} are related to graded monads.
-The literature contains various graded comonad models of data-flow properties: like live-variables analysis~\cite{DBLP:conf/icfp/PetricekOM14}, sensitivities~\cite{DBLP:conf/esop/BrunelGMZ14}, timing and scheduling~\cite{DBLP:conf/esop/GhicaS14}, and information-flow control~\cite{DBLP:journals/pacmpl/OrchardLE19}.
-Future work is to investigate how these structures could be adopted to GHL for reasoning about imperative programs.
+The literature contains various graded comonad models of data-flow properties: like liveness analysis~\cite{DBLP:conf/icfp/PetricekOM14}, sensitivities~\cite{DBLP:conf/esop/BrunelGMZ14}, timing and scheduling~\cite{DBLP:conf/esop/GhicaS14}, and information-flow control~\cite{DBLP:journals/pacmpl/OrchardLE19}.
+Future work is to investigate how these structures could be adopted to GHL for reasoning about programs.

-\paragraph*{2-categorical categorisation.} A central concept in this work is the one of graded Freyd categories.
-We can also give an alternative, abstract definition of $M$-graded Freyd category using $2$-categorical language.
-A graded Freyd category is an equivariant morphism in the category of actions of a cartesian category to $M$-graded categories.
-This conceptual formulation yields Definition \ref{def:freydcoprod}.
-We leave a full development of this idea to future work.

-\paragraph*{Further integration between grades and predicates.} GHL allows us to capture the dependencies between assertions and grading that program logics usually use.
-However, some graded systems~\cite{BartheGAHRS15} use more explicit dependencies by allowing grade variables---which are also used for grading polymorphism.
-We plan to explore this direction in future work.
+\paragraph{Acknowledgements} Katsumata and Sato carried out this research supported by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST.
+Orchard is supported by EPSRC grant EP/T013516/1.
+Gaboardi is supported by the National Science Foundation under Grant No. 2040222.